digital-wolf-farm/html-css-style-guide/style_OLD/styleguide.md

         ```

 3. Writing code

-    * Code written by developer shouldn't contain any vendor prefixes.
-As they are no longer recommended by W3C for new features and browsers dynamically changes it usage, adding prefixes should be reffered to automatic tools which base on updated database of support of available features.

-        Rules:
-        ```json
-        "at-rule-no-vendor-prefix": true,
-        "media-feature-name-no-vendor-prefix": true,
-        "property-no-vendor-prefix": true,
-        "selector-no-vendor-prefix": true,
-        "value-no-vendor-prefix": true,
-        ```

     * After choosing methodology to make structure of project.
 If naming convention is not set, it's worth effort to create own for e.g. id or class names.